The low-rank hypothesis of complex systems

-The salient properties of SVD and its close relationship with the rank of a matrix have not yet been completely recognized in network science and spectral graph theory if we compare to its ubiquity in data science (e.g., matrix completion~\cite{Cai2010}, dynamic mode decomposition~\cite{Kutz2016}, and optimal singular value shrinkage~\cite{Gavish2017}), control theory (e.g., Kalman criterion~\cite{Kalman1960proceeding,*Kalman1960, Yan2017}), random matrix theory (e.g., Mar{\v{c}}enko-Pastur's law~\cite{Marcenko1967}), and linear algebra (e.g., matrix norms~\cite{Horn2013}).
-SVD is not even mentioned in many of the main introductory textbooks of network science~\cite{Estrada2015, *Barabasi2016, *Latora2017, *Newman2018} or spectral graph theory~\cite{Cvetkovic1980, *Chung1994, *Nica2018}.
+The salient properties of SVD and its close relationship with the (effective) rank of a matrix have not yet been completely recognized in network science and spectral graph theory, if we compare to its ubiquity in data science (e.g., matrix completion~\cite{Cai2010}, dynamic mode decomposition~\cite{Kutz2016}, and optimal singular value shrinkage~\cite{Gavish2017}), control theory (e.g., Kalman criterion~\cite{Kalman1960proceeding,*Kalman1960, Yan2017}), random matrix theory (e.g., Mar{\v{c}}enko-Pastur's law~\cite{Marcenko1967}), and linear algebra (e.g., matrix norms~\cite{Horn2013}).
+SVD is not even mentioned in many of the main introductory textbooks of network science or spectral graph theory (\prettyref{SIsubsec:svd_random_graph}).

 Throughout the paper, we leverage the key attributes of SVD to define and evaluate the impact of the low-rank hypothesis of complex systems.
-Before tackling the case of complex systems as high-dimensional nonlinear dynamical systems, we first report theoretical and empirical evidence supporting the hypothesis for networks.
+Before tackling the case of complex systems as high-dimensional nonlinear dynamical systems, we first expose theoretical evidence of the hypothesis for random graphs followed by an empirical verification of the hypothesis for real networks.

-\textbf{Evidence of the low-rank hypothesis for networks}\\ As a first step, it is especially instructive to consider random networks.
-A random network is a set of networks equipped with a probability measure that depends on some properties, such as the degrees, the modules, or the distance between vertices in a hyperbolic space (see \prettyref{SIsubsec:svd_random_graph} and~\prettyref{SIsubsec:exponential_decrease}).
-Mathematically, it can always be written has a random matrix $W = \langle W \rangle + X$, where $\langle W \rangle$ is the expected weight matrix and $X$ is a random matrix with mean 0.
+\textbf{Evidence of the hypothesis for network models}\\ It is first instructive to consider random graphs, i.e., sets of graphs equipped with a probability measure that depends on some properties, such as the degrees, the modules, or the distance between vertices in some metric space (\prettyref{SIsubsec:svd_random_graph} and~\prettyref{SIsubsec:exponential_decrease}).
+Mathematically, they can always be written as random matrices $W = \langle W \rangle + R$, where $\langle W \rangle$ is the expected weight matrix and $R$ is a random matrix with mean 0.